leaningtech/cheerp-meta/pages/Linux-build-instructions.md

 ---

 Cheerp is composed of multiple components, they are somewhat interdependent and should be built together.
-This build instructions are for building the latest stable release, Cheerp 2.7.
+The build instructions are provided for the stable release, Cheerp 2.7, or for the latest / development branch.

+[Scroll to bottom](https://docs.leaningtech.com/cheerp/Linux-build-instructions.html#build-latest-version) for the instruction for the latest version, or keep reading to build stable.

-# Prerequisites
+## Prerequisites

 We assume that you have git, cmake, python and a modern C++ compiler properly installed.
 Example, using apt-get: